UniMath/agda-unimath/src/modal-type-theory/crisp-pullbacks.lagda.md

 {{#concept "crisp" Disambiguation="pullback"}} if it is formed in a [crisp context](modal-type-theory.crisp-types.md).

-**Remark.** The results in this file should hold more generally for crisp and crisply defined maps `f : @♭ A → X` and `g : @♭ B → X`.
+**Comment.** The results in this file should hold more generally for crisp and crisply defined maps `f : @♭ A → X` and `g : @♭ B → X`.

 ## Properties